 Realistic YA fiction

-Sixteen-year-old Lilly Finley always believed God had a plan for everyone, but after a violent assault shakes her faith, she feels abandoned to live without a driving force.
+Sixteen-year-old Lilly Finley always believed God had a plan for everyone, but after a traumatic event shakes her faith, she feels abandoned to live without a driving force.
 Then she meets Parker, an intriguing underachiever who suggests we aren’t given a purpose — we create our own.
 But as Lilly falls for their frustrating conversations, Parker’s agenda proves more deceptive than honest; behind his rebel charm and complex mind is a concerning drug problem.

 Inspired by a true story.
 Events or persons portrayed in the finished work are fictitious.